GSA-TTS/identity-dev-docs/_pages/saml/getting-started.md

 ### x509 Public Certificate

-For SAML integrations, there are two different public certificates used:

-1. The Login.gov certificate that we use to sign our SAML response back to the partner app.
+This section refers to the Login.gov certificate that we use to sign our SAML response back to the partner app.
 This allows the partner app to validate the authenticity of SAML responses received from Login.gov.
 We update this certificate once a year, as explained in the [Annual Certificate Rotation](#annual-certificate-rotation) section below.

-2. Your public certificate that you upload to the Login.gov Partner Portal.
-This is the certificate that matches the private key on your end that you use to sign your SAML requests to Login.gov.
-This allows Login.gov to validate the authenticity of your SAML requests.

-Your public certificate is also used by Login.gov to encrypt our SAML response back to your app.
-Your app then uses the corresponding private key to decrypt the response.

-You can follow the instructions in our [testing article]({% link _pages/testing.md %}#creating-a-public-certificate) to generate your public/private keypair.
+For your own public certificates that you upload to the Login.gov Partner Portal, please refer to our [Certificate Rotation Process](/production/#certificate-rotation-process), and to the [Creating a public certificate](/testing/#creating-a-public-certificate) section for more details.

 ### How your app can access the Login.gov certificate

 The easiest and recommended way is via our metadata endpoint.
+See details in the [Metadata](#metadata) section below.

+Otherwise, you can download our certificates from the [Signing Certificates](#signing-certificates) section.

+By using our metadata endpoint, you won't have to manually get our certificate from this page and upload it to your systems once a year during our [Annual Certificate Rotation](#annual-certificate-rotation).
+Instead, simply update the year in the metadata URL.

+### Metadata

 Consistent with the [SAML metadata specification](https://docs.oasis-open.org/security/saml/v2.0/saml-metadata-2.0-os.pdf){:class="usa-link--external"}, Login.gov's metadata for our sandbox environment is available at [https://idp.int.identitysandbox.gov/api/saml/metadata{{ site.data.saml.year.current }}](https://idp.int.identitysandbox.gov/api/saml/metadata{{ site.data.saml.year.current }}).
 Our production metadata endpoint is available at [https://secure.login.gov/api/saml/metadata{{ site.data.saml.year.current }}](https://idp.int.identitysandbox.gov/api/saml/metadata{{ site.data.saml.year.current }}).

-This means that you don't have to manually copy our certificate from this page and then upload it to your systems once a year, during our [Annual Certificate Rotation](#annual-certificate-rotation).
-Instead, you can simply update the year in the metadata URL.

-If your systems don't support ingesting the metadata via a URL, there typically is an option to upload a file.
-In that case, you would visit our metadata endpoint in your browser, then right-click anywhere inside the page, and select "Save As".
+If your systems don't support ingesting the metadata via a URL, an option to upload a file is typically available.
+In that case, you would visit our metadata endpoint in your browser, then right-click anywhere inside the page, and select "Save As."
 The default filename will be metadata{{ site.data.saml.year.current }}.xml

-If there aren't any metadata options available to you, you will need to manually copy the certificate from the next section, then either paste it on your end, or save it to a file with a .crt extension, then upload it on your end so your app can access it.

 ### Signing Certificates
 Below you can find the X509 certificates used by the Login.gov IdP to sign our SAML **response** back to your app.
 This allows your app to validate that the response you received did indeed come from Login.gov.